sdelvalle57/holochain_multisig/Readme.md

 Run the Client
 1. `nix-shell` -> `sim2h_server`
-2. Open another console on the root project
+2. Open another terminal on the root project, will run 2 agents(alice -> 8888, bob -> 8889)
-3. `nix-shell` -> `cd ui/client` -> `npm run demo`
+3. `nix-shell` -> `cd ui/client` -> `npm run start:holochain -c conductor-config.toml`
+4. Open another terminal on the root project, will run two apollo server instances (alice->4000, bob->4001)
+5. `cd ui/client` -> `npm run start:apollo-server`
-4. Navigate to http://localhost:8080 for Alice and http://localhost:8081 for Bob
+6. Open another terminal on the root project, Navigate to http://localhost:8080 for Alice and http://localhost:8081 for Bob
+7. `cd ui/client` -> `npm run start:ui`

 Notes.
 To Test queries and mutations go to http://localhost:4000 for Alice and http://localhost:4001 for Bob